SAMFYB/FP-150-Notebook/Midterm_1_Review.md

 This is wrong! `g ()` might not reduce to a __value__.
 (In fact, we have to know the totality of `g`.)

+> Note: `f` could be total while a non-valid input could break it.